Application and Entry Requirements

 Please note that assessment of the applications and admission to Aerospace Engineering takes place on a rolling basis.

 Deadlines: Applicants who require a Visa: April 30, 2020.
 Applicants who require no Visa: July 1, 2020.

 - A curriculum vitae (CV) in English, including photograph

-- Personal statement detailing your motives to study Aerospace Engineering, your special interests and any other important information (in English)
+- Personal statement, maximum one page, detailing your motives to study Aerospace Engineering, your special interests and any other important information (in English)